Cojitambo is located 11 miles northeast of Cuenca and about 4 miles

 Though the Canari are best remembered to scholars for their resistance to the Inca in 1460, the earlier cultures lived long before the Inca and their ruins of both military and religious site, their buildings were massive and sprawled over great distances.

-The hillside fortress of Cojitambo.
-Originally the walls were much higher and used for defense
+hillside fortress of Cojitambo.
+Originally the walls were much higher and used

 On the outskirts of Cojitambo was a huge quarry from which they obtained stone for cutting, dressing, and building their buildings and multiple defensive walls, and blocks of andesite to their northern capital of Tomebamba—modern day Cuenca.